Story Generation from Visual Inputs: Techniques, Related Tasks, and Challenges: The Elements of Stories

 \subsection{Mode}

-The mode is a set of choices and techniques employed by the author to frame the narrative~\cite{pinault1992story}.
-A single story can be narrated using different modes, each offering a different perspective or experience to the audience.
-The mode includes the scope of the presented information, the style and type of language used, the medium through which the story is conveyed, and the manner and extent of narrative exposition and commentary.

-A key component of the mode is the point of view or perspective from which the story is told.
-A first-person narrative is an example where a character -- often the protagonist -- narrates the story using personal pronouns like ``I'' and ``me'' directly engaging the audience with their perspective.
-A third-person narrative is another example that avoids personal pronouns, offering a more detached or impersonal viewpoint.
-These perspectives are examples of narration, a technique that involves the explicit telling of a story through spoken or written commentary.
-While narration is frequent in written narratives, it can be optional in other forms, like visual or interactive media.
+Mode encompasses the choices and techniques authors use to frame narratives~\cite{pinault1992story}.
+A single story can be narrated using different modes, each offering distinct audience perspectives and experiences.
+Mode includes information scope, language style, medium, and the extent of narrative exposition and commentary.
+A key component is point of view or perspective.
+First-person narratives use personal pronouns like ``I'' and ``me,'' directly engaging audiences with the character's perspective.
+Third-person narratives avoid personal pronouns, offering more detached viewpoints.
+These perspectives exemplify narration techniques that explicitly tell stories through spoken or written commentary.
+While narration is common in written narratives, it can be optional in visual or interactive media.